2024 Solar Incentives Guide for Perinton, NY - Tax Credits & Rebates

 EcoWatch's Perinton, NY Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Perinton solar installer, can help you learn what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your system, or any local Perinton solar installer, can help you learn what incentives you can apply for.

 What are the best solar panel installation companies near me?

-To find a top-rated solar panel installer, check out our guide to the best solar companies in Perinton.
+To find the best solar panel installers near you, read our article on the best solar companies in Perinton.

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are claiming, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money you can.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are applying for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money you can.

 Can I use multiple types of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-You should discuss your proposed plan with your local Perinton solar installation expert, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Make sure that you discuss your proposed plan with your local Perinton solar panel installer, so that you understand what you'll need and what incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.